rcn-ee/ti-opencl/docs/sphinx-doc/source/rtos/overview.rst

 Running Examples Shipped with OpenCL Package
 =============================================
-We recommend downloading and installing the latest Code Composer Studio (CCS) before running OpenCL RTOS examples and starting OpenCL RTOS application development.
-From the installed CCS, create the target configuration using your emulator and evm, launch the target configuration (see :doc:`../debug/debug_ccs`).
+We recommend downloading and installing the version of Code Composer Studio (CCS) specified in the Processor SDK RTOS release notes before running OpenCL RTOS examples and starting OpenCL RTOS application development.
+From the installed CCS, create the target configuration using your emulator and EVM, launch the target configuration (see :doc:`../debug/debug_ccs`).
 Once launched, connect to CortexA15_0 first.
-With CortexA15_0 being connected and highlighted, click "Scripts", "CLOCK Configuration", "OPPHIGH" to set evm frequency into high performance mode, then click "Scripts", "MULTICORE Initialization", "Enable all cores" to enable other cores on the SoC.
+With CortexA15_0 being connected and highlighted, click "Scripts", "CLOCK Configuration", "OPPHIGH" to set EVM frequency into high performance mode, then click "Scripts", "MULTICORE Initialization", "Enable all cores" to enable other cores on the SoC.
 Connect to DSP1 and DSP2.
 Now you are ready to run pre-built OpenCL RTOS examples.